ash/raku-course/essentials/functions/exercises/the-value-of-e/index.md

 <img src="e-formula.png" style="height: 4.5em; width: auto">

-This function should allow to be called in one of either forms.
+This function should allow being called in one of the forms:

 1. The argument defines the number of items in the formula: `e-approx(10)`.
 2. If no argument is passed, the sum contains 100 elements: `e-approx()`.

-Print two results, one for both of the above calls.
+Print the results for both cases.

 ## Example